History of Clothing

 Learn by doing: check the labels and see what your clothing is made of and where it was made

 Eyewitness: Costume, by L. Rowland-Warne (2000).
 For kids, but mainly European clothing, from earliest times to modern.

 Dazzling Disguises and Clever Costumes, by Angela Wilkes (2001).
 Make your own costumes - here are directions written for kids!

 Clothing: A Pictorial History of the Past One Thousand Years, by Sue and John Hamilton (2000).
 Includes Africa and Asia, but only as far back as 1000 AD.
-For kids.
+Easy reading.

 World Textiles: A Concise History, by Mary Schoeser (2003).
 For adults.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!